Map Collections and Online Map Catalogues

 National Collection of Aerial Photography (NCAP).
 Aerial imagery from around the world some of which is available online.

 National Library of Scotland.
 Extensive collection particularly strong on Scottish mapping.
 Some map records are included in the online catalogue.
 Their website includes some useful links and some excellent images of maps of Scotland including the Roy Military Survey of Scotland, 1747-1755 (although not a NLS website see also the Roy's Roads website which includes a tracing of his roads on a modern map) and some Georeferenced maps including Scottish coastal charts, Ordnance Survey 1944-1950 Air Photo Mosaics, smaller scale maps of England, Wales, Ireland and Belgium, and their holdings of British trench maps of the Western Front at scales of 1:20,000 (GSGS 2742), 1:10,000 (GSGS 3062) and larger.
-They have scanned, and made available online, all the OS County Series maps for Scotland - 40,120 map sheets as well as the six inch (1:10,560) County Series maps for England and Wales and some 25" (1:2,500) scale County Series maps of England and Wales.
-Use their Ordnance Survey Sheet Records Tool to find sheetlines for large scale OS maps, NLS holdings and, for some of the series, publication dates.
+They have scanned, and made available online, out-of-copyright Ordnance Survey maps at various scales.
 To get the most from the map images, see these tips on using the site.
-National Library of Scotland is also an Ordnance Survey Licensed Partner, and from April 2013 has been able to offer a new service providing copies of in-copyright superseded Ordnance Survey maps for commercial and non-private uses, and is also home of the Bartholomew Archive.
+National Library of Scotland is also an Ordnance Survey Licensed Partner, and is able to provide copies of in-copyright superseded Ordnance Survey maps for commercial and non-private uses.
+Is also home of the Bartholomew Archive.
 The Library's Digital Gallery may also be of interest.
 Among the National Library of Scotland's greatest treasures are the earliest surviving detailed maps of Scotland, made by Timothy Pont over 400 years ago, in the 1580s and 1590s.
-See also Maps of Jamaica by James Robertson, 1804.
-Their Research Guides are really useful, their Projects page is interesting as is the NLS Data Foundry provides data openly and in re-useable formats..
+See also, for example, Maps of Jamaica by James Robertson, 1804.
+Their Research Guides are really useful, their Projects page, or explore the Maps and Spatial Data page, including the GB1900 gazetteer the new interface for which is at OS 1900

-National Maritime Museum.
+National Maritime Museum - Royal Museums Greenwich.
 Strong on charts, maritime atlases and globes.
-Some online images
+Some online images.

 Natural History Museum.
 Extensive collection of geological maps and related documents.
 World wide coverage.
 Online catalogue records are also available on Library Hub Discover.